eavilesmejia/_b_JS/README.md

 Then you must get packages with `npm install` and finally run `npm start` and you'll have a unified library and .min in folder /base/include

-*If you do not have the option of using node, you must manually change the settings in the /base/include/init*
+*If you do not have the option of using node, you must manually change the settings in the /base/include/init or include them separately *

 Including Scripts